ericclemmons/react.lazy-example/README.md

 # `React.lazy` Example

 After [@acdlite](https://github.com/acdlite) merged https://github.com/facebook/react/pull/13398,
-I was curiuos if it would be possible to render an **async component** like:
+I was curious if it would be possible to render an **async component** like:

 ```jsx
 async function Repos({ user }) {